neilsong/SLGTformer/readme.md

   copyright = {Creative Commons Attribution 4.0 International}
 }
 ```
+## Environment Setup
+Simply run `conda env create -f environment.yml`.

 ## Data preparation

-1. Please download and use the preprocessed skeleton data for WLASL by [Skeleton Aware Multi-modal Sign Language Recognition](https://arxiv.org/abs/2103.08833).
+Please download and use the preprocessed skeleton data for WLASL by [Skeleton Aware Multi-modal Sign Language Recognition](https://arxiv.org/abs/2103.08833).
 Please be sure to follow their rules and agreements when using the preprocessed data.
     ```
     ./download.sh
     ```